akka/akka/akka-docs/rst/java/lambda-persistence.rst

     <artifactId>leveldbjni-all</artifactId>
     <version>1.8</version>
   </dependency>

-The default location of the LevelDB files is a directory named ``journal`` in the current working directory.
+The default location of LevelDB files is a directory named ``journal`` in the current working directory.
 This location can be changed by configuration where the specified path can be relative or absolute:

 .. includecode:: ../scala/code/docs/persistence/PersistencePluginDocSpec.scala#journal-config